PureStorage-OpenConnect/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhosp171_director_operator_flasharray_configuration.rst

-RHOSPdO still makes use of **TripleO Heat Templates (THT)**, which allows you to define the Overcloud resources by creating environment files as defined in :ref:`Deploying Pure Storage FlashArray Cinder driver in a Red Hat OpenStack Platform 17.1<purestorage-flsharray-rhosp171>`.
+RHOSPdO still makes use of **TripleO Heat Templates (THT)**, which allows you to define the Overcloud resources by creating environment files as defined in :ref:`Deploying Everpure FlashArray Cinder driver in a Red Hat OpenStack Platform 17.1<purestorage-flsharray-rhosp171>`.

 It is not required to to use the `pure-temp.yaml` file for a RHOSPdO deployment.